dbactual/thomaspaine-www/content/works/prospect-papers.md

    confidence in a book that abounds with fable and falsehood as the New Testament does.
 This passage is but a sample of what I could give you.

-   You call on those whom you style "infidels'' (and they in return might call you an idolator, a worshiper of false gods, a preacher of false doctrines), "to abandon their opposition to the Gospel."
-Prove, Sir, the Gospel to be true, and the opposition will cease of itself; but until you do this (which we know you cannot do) you have no right to expect they will notice your call.
-If by infidels you mean Deists (and you must be exceedingly ignorant of the origin of the word Deist, and know but little of Deus, to put that construction upon it), you will find yourself overmatched if you begin to engage in a controversy with them.

-   Priests may dispute with priests, and sectaries with sectaries, about the meaning of what they agree to call Scripture, and end as they began; but when you engage with a Deist you must keep to fact.
+   You call on those whom you stile "*infidels,*" (and they in return might call you an idolator, a worshiper of false Gods, a preacher of false doctrine) "to abandon their opposition to the Gospel."
+Prove, sir, the Gospel to be true and the opposition will cease of itself; but until you do this, (which we know you cannot do) you have no right to expect they will notice your call.
+If by *infidels* you mean *Deists* (and you must be exceedingly ignorant of the origin of the word *Deist*, and know but little of *Deus*, to put that construction upon it), you will find yourself over-matched if you begin to engage in a controversy with them.
+Priests may dispute with priests, and sectaries with sectaries, about the meaning of what they *agree* to call scripture and end as they began; but when you engage with a Deist you must keep to fact.
 Now, Sir, you cannot prove a single article of your religion to be true, and we tell you so publicly.
-Do it if you can.
-The Deistical article, the belief of a God, with which your creed begins, has been borrowed by your church from the ancient Deists, and even this article you dishonor by putting a dream- begotten phantom (The first chapter of Matthew, relates that Joseph, the betrothed husband of Mary, dreamed that the angel told him that his intended bride was with child by the Holy Ghost.
+Do it, *if you can*.
+The Deistical article, *the belief of a God*, with which your creed begins, has been borrowed by your church from the ancient Deists, and even this article you dishonour by putting a *dream- begotten* Phantom which you call his son, over His head, and treating God as if he was superannuated.
+(The first chapter of Matthew, relates that Joseph, the betrothed husband of Mary, dreamed that the angel told him that his intended bride was with child by the Holy Ghost.
 It is not every husband, whether carpenter or priest, that can be so easily satisfied, for lo! it was a dream.
 Whether Mary was in a dream when this was done we are not told.
 It is, however, a comical story.
-There is no woman living can understand it.-Author.) which you call His son, over His head, and treating God as if he was superannuated.
+There is no woman living can understand it.)
 Deism is the only profession of religion that admits of worshiping and reverencing God in purity, and the only one on which the thoughtful mind can repose with undisturbed tranquility.
 God is almost forgotten in the Christian religion.
-Everything, even the creation, is ascribed to the son of Mary.
+Every thing, even the creation, is ascribed to the son of Mary.

    In religion, as in everything else, perfection consists in simplicity.
 The